ZerosAndOnesLLC/OpenChat/webui/README.md

 - **Major** (x.0.0): Breaking changes

 ### Recent Changes

+**v0.24.3** - Fix channel rejoin not showing in sidebar
+- Fixed channels not appearing in sidebar after leaving and rejoining
+- BrowseChannelsModal now adds channel to WebSocket store immediately when joining

 **v0.24.2** - Fix sidebar real-time updates for channels and DMs
 - Fixed new DMs not appearing in sidebar (condition now always uses WebSocket store when loaded)